gabrielhartmann/docker/docs/sources/reference/builder.md

-page_title: Dockerfile Reference
+page_title: Dockerfile reference
 page_description: Dockerfiles use a simple DSL which allows you to automate the steps you would normally manually take to create an image.
 page_keywords: builder, docker, Dockerfile, automation, image creation

-# Dockerfile Reference
+# Dockerfile reference

 **Docker can build images automatically** by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text document that contains all